Natural scientific research in Canada: Biology

 Research in cloning was undertaken during these years.
 In 1999, McGill University produced the world's first cloned goats.
-In 2001, veterinary doctor, Dr. Lawrence Smith of the University of Montreal cloned three calves.
+In 2001, veterinary doctor Lawrence Smith of the University of Montreal cloned three calves.

 After significant cutbacks and reorganization, biological research at the National Research Council has recovered and is reflected in the activities of a number of sub-organizations, including the Institute for Biological Sciences (NRC-IBS) in Ottawa, Montreal Road and Sussex Drive Campuses, the Biotechnology Research Institute (NRC-BRI) in Montreal, Quebec, the Institute for Biodiagnostics (NRC-IBD) with facilities in Winnipeg, Manitoba, Calgary, Alberta and Halifax, Nova Scotia, the Plant Biotechnology Institute (NRC-PBI) in Saskatoon, Saskatchewan and the Institute for Marine Biosciences (NRC-IMB) in Halifax, Nova Scotia.

 Since 1985, federal research activities in the field of agriculture have continued.
 The 600 scientists and technicians of the Research Branch of Agriculture and Agri-Food Canada undertake studies in a wide variety of fields at 19 research stations across Canada, including but not limited to the Pacific Agri-Food Research Centre, Agassiz and Summerland.

 In recent years, the Canadian Forest Service has investigated the process of tissue culture.
 Through a technique known as somatic embryogenesis (SE), CFS researchers have been the first to use a single cell to regenerate larch trees.
 The same process has also been used to culture the eastern white pine and jack pine and may lead to the development of genetically modified conifers suited to special needs such as fibre production.
 The Service operates six research centres across Canada, including the Pacific Forestry Centre in Victoria, British Columbia, the Northern Forestry Centre in Edmonton, Alberta, the Great Lakes Forestry Centre in Sault Ste.
-Marie, Ontario, the Laurentien Forestry Centre in Quebec, City and the Atlantic Forestry Centre in Fredericton, New Bruncwick, as well as two research forests: the Petawawa Research Forest and the Acadia Research Forest.
+Marie, Ontario, the Laurentien Forestry Centre in Quebec, City and the Atlantic Forestry Centre in Fredericton, New Brunswick, as well as two research forests: the Petawawa Research Forest and the Acadia Research Forest.
 Fields of research include biodiversity, biotechnology and bioproducts, climate change, ecology and ecosystems, entomology, pathology, silviculture and forest regeneration.
 The Canadian Wood Fibre Centre in Ottawa, another CFS facility, investigates industrial applications of wood fibre.